AJMansfield/Intelligence-Core-Public/kttu02.md

   and the city lies before you.

-In addition to the large domes you'd seen from afar, there are a handful of smaller domes scattered around.
+In addition to the large domes you'd seen from afar, there many smaller domes scattered around it, to the sides.
-Some are seemingly isolated, connected only by exterior roads, while others have small enclosed tunnels connecting them to the larger domes.
+Some are isolated, appearing to be connected only by exterior roads, while others have small enclosed tunnels connecting them to the larger domes.

+At the base of the main dome directly ahead of you, there's a squat rectangular building that protrudes from its side.
-There's also other, smaller outbuildings, not covered by any dome, and you see waves of both foot and vehicular traffic move in and out of a squat building at the edge of the dome closest to you, through large roll doors that open and close with each wave.
+Waves of both foot and vehicular traffic move in and out of the gatehouse, through large roll doors that open and close with each wave.
 Your earlier theory that these were air-supported domes appears have been correct.